 After certain DUI violations, the state may require you to install a Florida ignition interlock device (IID) in your vehicle for at least one year.
 There are a number of personal and financial costs that follow a DUI/DWI conviction.
 So it’s always worth arranging for a designated driver if you’re impaired to drive in any way.

 When is a Florida ignition interlock device required?

 After a second DUI offense, you’ll have to install a Florida ignition interlock device in your vehicle.
 The state usually reserves this penalty for repeat or very serious DUI offenses.
 However, a judge can order it even after a first offense, if the circumstances warrant.

-Costs and restrictions of an ignition interlock device
+Costs and restrictions of an IID

 Penalties for a Florida DUI offense include fines, fees, and jail time.
 To reinstate your license after a DUI offense, you’ll pay higher FR44 Florida insurance premiums for several years.
 If the state also requires you have an ignition interlock device, those costs include:

 - Fuel cost and travel time to the installation facility

 - Monthly equipment calibration fee (a 45-minute procedure, by appointment only)

 Using a Florida ignition interlock device with every trip in the car is quite restrictive: